lab-of-biochemai/DeepSeMS/model_construction.md

 #### Step 3: Model Validation
 After completing the training process, you will obtain the customized model in the `./checkpoints/` folder.
-You can validate the model by running predictions:
+You can validate the model by running predictions on test data:
 ```Bash
 python predict.py
 ```